Philadelphia Criminal Defense Lawyers for Drug Delivery Resulting in Death Charges

 18 Pa.C.S. § 2506(a).

-Pennsylvania appellate courts have recognized that prosecutors must prove two elements beyond a reasonable doubt in order to obtain a conviction under the statute:
+Pennsylvania appellate courts have held that prosecutors must prove two elements beyond a reasonable doubt in order to obtain a conviction under the statute:

 - The defendant intentionally administered, dispensed, delivered, gave, prescribed, sold or distributed any controlled substance or counterfeit controlled substance, and